tansudasli/html5-boilerplate/README.md

     - Run `firebase use --add`, for all projects in related firebase account !
 This will define alias for `--project ...`.
 So you can use easily
     - Run `firebase deploy --project development --only hosting:...`
     - for local test use `firebase serve`.

+## About Fork strategy

+Once you forked, do your customizations and manually get changes from upstream.